vertyll/fastdo/README.md

 ```

 By default, if you use one of the above paths:
-- the backend application should be available at [http://localhost:3000](http://localhost:3000)
+- the back-end application should be available at [http://localhost:3000](http://localhost:3000)
-- the frontend application should be available at [http://localhost:4200](http://localhost:4200)
+- the front-end application should be available at [http://localhost:4200](http://localhost:4200)

 Paste the addresses into your web browser.